 What if you're looking for the media kit of a specific magazine and it's not online?

 Sometimes you have to email the publisher.
-You might even have to pretend that you're a potential advertiser in order to request their media kit.
+You might even have to pretend to be a potential advertiser in order to obtain a copy of their media kit.

 It depends on how comfortable you are with pretending that you're a potential advertiser.